monome/docs/norns/play.md

 [Technical details about the norns mixer client (crone).](../script-reference/#crone)

+*nb.
+DO NOT plug modular-level signals into norns (both stock and shield).
+The inputs are designed for line levels only, so please attenuate any modular signals before sending them into norns.*

 ### AUDIO PARAMETERS

 Control of various audio parameters happens in **SYSTEM > AUDIO**.
 Note that the topmost levels are also controlled via the **LEVELS** page.